 Buy or make your own version of monster survival kits such as the Zombie Survival Kit, Werewolf Bite Kit, Vampire Bloodsucking Bite Kit, and so on.
 Include things someone might need in such kits including candy (for the shock!) and a note explaining what each item does to help counteract the effects.

 Ever play with one of these?
-Well it might be fun to give one as a gift and get together to see if you can communicate and connect with the spirits in the afterlife.
+Well, it might be fun to give one as a gift and get together to see if you can communicate and connect with the spirits in the afterlife.
 At the very least, it’s a fun and entertaining distraction on the spookiest of nights.

 Séance with a Psychic

-Along the same idea as the Ouija board, maybe you should consider hiring a professional instead of doing it yourself.
+Along with the same idea as the Ouija board, maybe you should consider hiring a professional instead of doing it yourself.
 There are plenty of local psychics located in your local phonebook (of all places!), and booking a séance with a psychic could be an interesting diversion for the night.
 Call upon someone you both knew while they were alive and experience a little afterworld communication at least once in your life.

-These skull printed scarves initially designed and sold by Alexander McQueen are rather popular in the high fashion world and almost everyone and their sister owns one.
+These skull printed scarves initially designed and sold by Alexander McQueen are rather popular in the high fashion world and almost everyone and their sister own one.
 If you can’t afford the real thing (which retails around $270 USD), you could certainly buy a similar looking imitation on high street for cheaper.

 When in doubt, give food!
 Cupcakes with a Halloween theme are always a surefire winner especially if you get creative and use dark brown chocolate crumbled on top as dirt, and fashion little tombstones out of icing to create your own creepy confection.